JHU-PL-Lab/www-fpse/lecture/lists.md

 * In a series of pipes, the leftmost argument is data, and all the others are functions
 * The data is fed into first function, output of first function fed as input to second, etc
 * This is exactly what the shell `|` does with standard input / standard output.
+* Please use pipes as much as possible on Part II of Assignment 1 - will make the code more readable

 * `List.zip` is the opposite of unzip: take two lists and make a single list pairing elements